MarkSFrancis/awesome-csr-api/README.md

 ### Hosting somewhere else

 This project is not currently cloud provider agnostic.
-If you wish to move away from cloudflare, you might want to consider a basic [NodeJS deployment](#using-nodejs-instead).
+If you wish to move away from cloudflare, you might want to consider [using NodeJS instead](#using-nodejs-instead).